top of page

 I am currently studying with The Dog Training College and will graduate next year as a fully qualified dog trainer.

-Having also completed courses in canine body language, first aid and dog psychology, I am passionate about providing the best care for your four legged family members."
+Having also completed courses in canine body language, first aid and dog psychology, I am passionate about providing the best care for your four legged family members.

-VICTORIA WAYNE
+VICTORIA

 I am a lifetime dog owner and dog lover who has always been genuinely passionate about animal care and welfare.
 I currently own a two-year-old cocker spaniel called Riley, who has been attending My Doggy Daycare since she was only 12 weeks old.